-uring the first few games lessons, most pupils partake in some basic generic testing, as well as an Inter-House Cross-Country Race.
-The Inter-House Cross-Country Race will take place on the first Friday of Year 7 Games afternoon.
-From the tests, pupils are then set into one of three pathways: either a Competitive Performer, an Artistic Performer or an All Rounder.
+uring the first few Games lessons, most pupils partake in some basic generic testing.
+From the tests, pupils are then set into one of three pathways: either a Competitive Performer, an Artistic Performer, or an All-Rounder.
 The options of sports they cover are very similar, but the length of time the pupils participate in these activities may differ.
-The main aim of this is to ensure we are helping the pupils develop in their areas of strength, but also offering a varied programme.
-We have eight main sports at the School: our 'Super Eight' are cricket, football, gymnastics, hockey, netball, rowing, skiing and tennis.
+The main aim of this is to ensure we are helping the pupils develop in their areas of strength while also offering a varied programme.

+We have eight main sports at the School: our 'Super Eight' are cricket, football, gymnastics, hockey, netball, rowing, skiing, and tennis.
 Skiing and athletics are offered outside curriculum time.
 Rowing is introduced as an option in Year 8 as pupils become more physically developed.

-Additionally, the PE Department runs many co-curricular clubs and offers Year 7 pupils the opportunity to be involved in matches against other schools and fitness and preseason training.
-Every pupil is provided with a booklet that outlines the arrangements and opportunities for co-curricular sport at Surbiton High School in September.
+Additionally, the PE Department runs many co-curricular clubs and offers Year 7 pupils the opportunity to be involved in matches against other schools as well as fitness and pre-season training.
+Every pupil is provided with a booklet that outlines the arrangements and opportunities for cocurricular sport at Surbiton High School in September.

-Throughout the year, the pupils have the opportunity to compete in several sporting

-House events.
-These include cross-country, hockey, indoor rowing, netball and Sports Day.
+Throughout the year, the pupils have the opportunity to compete in several sporting House events.
+These include cross-country, hockey, indoor rowing, netball, and Sports Day.

 All information pertaining to fixtures and training can be found on our school website or by visiting www.surbitonhighsport. com.
 The site gives information such as fixtures for the year for each team and year group in every sport.
 Pupils and parents can view team sheets to obtain information about fixtures they are involved in.
-This is the predominant method of communication as we encourage pupils to organise themselves and take responsibility for checking the fixture programme and team sheets in advance for any sport they participate or compete in.
+This is the predominant method of communication, as we encourage pupils to organise themselves and take responsibility for checking the fixture programme and team sheets in advance for any sport they participate or compete in.